Darwin • Townsville • Brisbane • Deep Vacuums • Audit-Ready Logs

 Maintenance Must-Knows for Humid Seasons

-- Cap the probe: prevent oil wicking and dirt ingress that throw off micron readings.
+Cap the probe: prevent oil wicking and dirt ingress that throw off micron readings.
+A probe rolling around uncapped in the van will not stay trustworthy for long.

-- Keep the path oil-free: an oily sensor cavity fakes “good” values; clean or replace O-rings if readings wander.
+Keep the path oil-free: an oily sensor cavity can fake “good” values or slow response.
+Clean or replace O-rings if readings wander or do not match expected behaviour.

-- Update the app & test exports: a 30-second mini-log in the carpark saves you 30 minutes on the roof.
+Update the app and test exports: a 30-second mini-log in the carpark saves you 30 minutes on the roof.
+Check app permissions, Bluetooth pairing, battery settings, and export format before the serious work starts.

-- Calibration & records: keep calibration dates/certs associated with each instrument ID in the same folder as your logs.
+Calibration and records: keep calibration dates and certificates associated with each instrument ID in the same folder as your logs.
+This is handy for internal quality checks and site audits.

 When to Upgrade (557s & long-range options)